 • Enable you to understand the financial and other obstacles to access to the justice system

-• Identify aspects of UK experience and the experience of other participants which can be applied in your own country
+• Identify aspects of UK experience and the experiences of other participants with a view to identifying changes to policy and practice that can be applied in your own country

-• Help you to identify practical ways of initiating relevant and sustainable change to enhance respect for the rule of law and access to justice on return to your own country.
+• Help you to identify practical ways of initiating relevant and sustainable change to enhance respect for the rule of law and access to justice on return to your home country.